Application Process

 First year renewals (ie. second consecutive year teaching) receive a 50% discount on the program free.

 In most cases, you will only be working 4-days a week and will likely always have a 3-day weekend each week where you can travel, explore your placement city, and spend your time like you want to.
+However this is ultimately determined by each school individually, so it is not something that can be guaranteed.

 The Language Assistant and the classroom teacher or department chair may agree upon other tasks or responsibilities for the assistant to carry out, such as attending meetings and participating in extracurricular activities.
 Language Assistants may also be asked to participate in a variety of fun and exciting events organized by the school.